 is 199 (

 What about a non-trivial prime?
-The first one ever found was a program that is apparantly functionally equivalent to Charles Hannum's tiny C version of deCSS.
+The first one ever found was a program that is apparently functionally equivalent to Charles Hannum's tiny C version of deCSS.
 Phil Carmody altered the code slightly to make the compiled version shorter, and created an 1811-digit prime.
 See the first Prime Curios! link below.

 See Also: Illegal